lukeswitz/AntiHunter/README.md

 AntiHunter is the result of collaborative development by security researchers, embedded systems engineers, and open-source contributors.

+**Team Antihunter**: Conceived by the visionary @TheRealSirHaXalot, a hardware development and design engineer who brings this endeavor to life.
+We collaborate on innovative concepts, transforming them into tangible reality.

+Get [involved](https://github.com/lukeswitz/AntiHunter/discussions).
 The project continues to evolve through community contributions.
 Contributions via pull requests, issue reports, and documentation improvements are welcome.

 ## Legal Disclaimer